RaniyaM/Recipe-/README.md

 - [X] User can search for specific recipes
 - [X] User can choose a specific category
 - [X] User can click on the category they liked to get a brief description
-* User can see related meals based off of ingrediants
+- [X] can see related meals based off of ingrediants
-* User can save favorites by liking them
+- [X] can save favorites by liking them
-* Settings (Accesibility, Notification, General, etc.)

 **Optional Nice-to-have Stories**